a-luna/aaronluna.dev/content/post/continuously-deploy-heroku-azure-devops.md

 To sum up, Azure DevOps provides a simple way to create a continuous deployment process for your Heroku app.
 The most important points to remember are:

 <ul class="alert">
-<li>**Enable continuous integration** in the Triggers section of your build pipeline.
+<li><strong>Enable continuous integration</strong> in the Triggers section of your build pipeline.
 If you forget to do this, your build process will fail to trigger when a new commit is made.</li>
-<li>**Create a Heroku API token** that is only used for authenticating automated deployment tasks.</li>
+<li><strong>Create a Heroku API token</strong> that is only used for authenticating automated deployment tasks.</li>
-<li>**Add the API token as a secret variable** to your build pipeline to prevent the token from being displayed in log messages.</li>
+<li><strong>Add the API token as a secret variable</strong> to your build pipeline to prevent the token from being displayed in log messages.</li>
-<li>**Inspect the log messages** for your build if any errors occur.</li>
+<li><strong>Inspect the log messages</strong> for your build if any errors occur.</li>
 </ul>
-I hope this post was helpful to you, let me know if you have any questions or suggestions in the commments!
+I hope this post was helpful to you, let me know if you have any questions or suggestions in the comments!